-I am acutely aware of the physical merging between myself and the world – the constant osmosis that occurs between me and ‘it’, with particles of air, fluids, matter, moving from one to the other, in and out, back and forth, continuously.
+Being alive can be beautiful and horrific.
 Every living thing is in this state of constant transition.
 I am intrigued by those simultaneous senses of spiritual communion and unpalatable intrusion that come about through awareness of our connectedness, and of our vulnerability.

 My practice has been focussed on how we humans understand and interact with the rest of the natural world, and our unwillingness to acknowledge our absolute lack of autonomy or control.
 I look at humans as animals, and the complexity of our intellectual dislocation from the landscape that sustains us.
 We behave as individual entities with fixed identities, but the reality is less clear.
 The me that I was a few days ago no longer exists.

 Labour and repetition have been important tools for me.
 I discovered that I could use incredibly fragile materials to create the illusion of precise geometric structures.
 Any event might destroy these structures.
 As the potential for destruction seems closer, the senses of frailty and futility become more powerful, and there is a particular beauty in that moment.

 I want to reach what is hidden beneath the layers of synthetic contemporary culture, at the heart of our experience, as well as how we try to hide that, or, try to hide from it.
 At its core, my practice is an exploration of the human condition.
 It comes from somewhere deeply personal.

 Claire Morgan was born in 1980 in Belfast, Northern Ireland.